dtecoder46/SharpType/README.md

 1. If using Replit, fork this project.
 2. If using VSCode, fork the GitHub repository and import into VSCode.
 Then install the latest version of NodeJS and any neccessary extensions.
-3. Edit the C# code until it's what you desire. **For comments, be sure to replace the space between the // symbol and the comment text with the & symbol.
-For variable declaration, put " ! " (without the quotes) between the type and variable name**.
+3. Edit the C# code until it's what you desire.
+4. **For comments, be sure to replace the space between the // symbol and the comment text with the & symbol.**
+5. **For variable declaration, put " ! " (without the quotes) between the type and variable name**.
+6. **For redeclaring variable values, put "re ! " (no quotes) in front of the variable name**
+7. **For declaring empty variables, type in the keyword "empty" (w/o quotes), the variable type, and the value all separated by " ! " (w/o quotes)**
-4. Then, run the project.
+8. Then, run the project.
 Check the output.ts file for the compiled code.
 If the compiler is used for web applications, use this command in your terminal/shell:

 ~~~sh
 node index.js